-The choice of table decorations depends on where the party is being held, how formal it is, what your taste is, and how much imagination you have.
+The choice of christening table decorations depends on where the party is being held, how formal it is, what your taste is, and how much imagination you have.
 There are a great deal of charming details that will help you create the look and atmosphere you desire, but first of all you should think over how you will fit the food and dishes on the table, and only then contemplate how you will decorate it.
 Here is a list of decorations that can be used to decorate the christening table:

 Flowers - this isthe most popular table decoration.
 If you don’t want to overload the table with childish decorations, and your heart is leaning towards a classic dinner – choose flowers.
 One large centerpiece in the middle of the table looks impressive, as do several small tasteful arrangements – everything depends on what overall look you are trying to achieve for the party.
 You can even decorate the guests’ plates with a single blossom, or just sprinkle flower petals on the table.
 The variety of flower colors will help you create a color theme, and they smell heavenly as well!

 Napkins – an indispensable element for every dinner - you certainly don’t want your guests to have to wipe their lips with their sleeves after they eat.
 So napkins carry out an important practical function, but they can also serve as an element of table decor, since napkins come in such a range of design and color these days that they are sure to satisfy even the most discriminating needs.
 The napkins you choose depend on the type of party you’re having.
 Fabric napkins are best for a particularly formal event, while paper ones will do just fine for something more casual.
 You can easily find napkins designed specially for christenings, with various religious motifs, at specialized stores.
-Napkins with baby symbols (baby shoes, pacifiers, baby carriages) are also a popular choice, or you can select them by color, taking the theme of the party into account.
+Christening napkins with baby symbols (baby shoes, pacifiers, baby carriages) are also a popular choice, or you can select them by color, taking the theme of the party into account.

 Napkin rings – these are used more for decoration than for function, since you can certainly fold a napkin and place it on the table in such a way that a napkin ring would not be necessary.
 However, there are table settings where napkin rings could perform a subtle decorative function, especially when there are ones especially for christenings available.
 It may be just a small detail, but resourcefully used napkins rings can create a special festive mood, and underline the theme of the celebration.
 The selection is vast – from luxurious metal, to ceramic, to paper or fabric.
 If you decide to go with something modest, you could just wrap the napkins with color-coordinated silk or organza ribbons, and they will serve as napkin rings just fine.